corda/corda-gradle-plugins/cordapp-cpk2/README.md

 ## Purpose.
 Applying this plugin to a project declares that the project should create a CPK-format CorDapp.
-The CPK-format CorDapp is a ZIP file with a `.cpk` extension that contains the output of the `jar` task (the "main" jar), along with that jar's dependent jars.
+The CPK-format CorDapp is a ZIP file with a `.jar` extension that is the output of the `jar` task, along with that jar's dependent jars.
 In practice, the plugin will not include any of Corda's own jars among these dependencies, nor any jars which should be provided by Corda, e.g. Kotlin or Quasar.
-The "main" jar  should also contain sufficient OSGi metadata to be a valid OSGi bundle.
+The jar  should also contain sufficient OSGi metadata to be a valid OSGi bundle.

 ## Usage.